Advanced ServiceNow Configuration

-If you are setting a field from PagerDuty webhook, you can test the rule you created by pressing the Test Set From PagerDuty Webhook Payload button.
+If you are setting a field from PagerDuty webhooks, you can test the rule by selecting Test Set From PagerDuty Webhook Payload.
 This will allow you to specify the Webhook Payload Field name (such as

 log_entries.channel), provide a sample payload (copied from one of your Webhook Import Rows table), then verify the returned value.

-When changing the priority on a PagerDuty incident, the change will be reflected in ServiceNow after the next webhook event is sent to ServiceNow for the incident.
+When changing the priority on a PagerDuty incident, the change will be reflected in ServiceNow after it receives the next webhook event for the incident.

-Once that is complete, navigate in ServiceNow to PagerDuty → Configuration → Refresh PagerDuty Priorities.
-Once this is done, the priorities will populate into the table
+Next, in ServiceNow navigate to PagerDuty Actions Refresh PagerDuty Priorities.
+After this, priorities will populate in the table

 x_pd_integration_pagerduty_priority, whose contents are displayed under Priorities.

-Once you have imported your PagerDuty priorities, go in ServiceNow to PagerDuty → Configuration → Priorities.
-You will find there a predefined list of your PagerDuty Priorities, which can then be mapped to ServiceNow Urgency and Impact value pairs.
+Once you have imported PagerDuty priorities, in ServiceNow navigate to PagerDuty Configuration Priorities.
+Here you will find a predefined list of your PagerDuty priorities, which can then be mapped to ServiceNow urgency and impact value pairs.
 The computed ServiceNow priority value will also be shown in the table.

-To edit how incident priorities in PagerDuty map to priorities in ServiceNow, click on the PagerDuty priority field in the mapping in question to edit the record and set a value for its corresponding ServiceNow Impact and ServiceNow Urgency.
-On save, the ServiceNow Priority will be computed and shown in the table.
+To edit how incident priorities in PagerDuty map to priorities in ServiceNow, select PagerDuty priority in the desired mapping to edit the record and set a value for its corresponding ServiceNow impact and urgency.
+After saving, the ServiceNow priority will be computed and shown in the table.

-If you need further automation to be taken in the webhook import process (when data and events from PagerDuty are synchronized to ServiceNow) beyond inbound field rules, the preferred way is to edit the
+If you need to customize the webhook import process (when data and events from PagerDuty are synchronized to ServiceNow) beyond what inbound field rules offer, we recommend using the

 PagerDutyInboundCustomScript Script Include.
-This script include will not be modified in future releases, and so any local modifications to the source code can be safely made without concern for incorporating changes from software updates.
+This script include will not be modified in future releases, so you can safely modify its source code without concern for incorporating changes from software updates.

-The script is found in ServiceNow under PagerDuty → Configuration → Configuration Files → Script Includes.
+You can find this script include in ServiceNow under PagerDuty Configuration Configuration Files Script Includes.

-Within the source code of that script include, you will find a function
+Within this script include’s source code, you will find a function

 source(GlideRecord): the webhook import row.
 Note the property

-source.payload, which contains a JSON string representing the payload of the webhook.
+source.payload, which contains a JSON string representing the webhook’s payload.

 target(GlideRecord): the ServiceNow incident to be created or updated, depending on the action.